Video Tutorial: Coding Data

 The number behind a code, e.g., (23) means that the code has been applied 23 times.

 If codes are linked to other codes, you can expand the code subtree further.
 This is not a hierarchical display of codes.
 Linkages you create between codes are usually of a conceptual nature and can be directed and non-directed links.
-For more information see: About Links and Nodes in the main manual.
+For more information see: About Links and Nodes.

 The following video tutorial shows more about the meaning and purpose of linking codes in ATLAS.ti: Did you ever wonder what's behind the ATLAS.ti network function.

 There are three View Modes: You can view codes in list view (default), as cloud or in form of a bar chart: